grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/00 About scenarios/02 VU allocation.md

 ## Iteration duration affects the necessary allocation

-The necessary allocation depends on the iterations duration.
+The necessary allocation depends on the iteration duration:
 Longer durations need more VUs.

-In a "perfect world", you could estimate the number of pre-allocated VUs with this formula
+In a perfect world, you could estimate the number of pre-allocated VUs with this formula:

 ```
 preAllocatedVUs = [median_iteration_duration * rate] + constant_for_variance
 ```

-In the real world, if you know _exactly_ how long an iteration take, you likely don't need to run a test.
+In the real world, if you know _exactly_ how long an iteration takes, you likely don't need to run a test.
-What's more, as the test goes on, iteration duration will likely increase.
+What's more, as the test goes on, iteration duration likely increases.
 If duration slows so much that k6 can not send iterations at the expected rate, the allocation might be insufficient and k6 will drop iterations.